nationalarchives/design-system/src/styles/grid/index.md

 ---
 layout: collection-page.njk
-title: Layout
+title: Grid
-description: Use the TNA grid system to help lay out and organise content on your pages.
+description: Use the TNA grid system to help position and organise content on your pages.
 group: styles
 ---